Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Interfacial ionic structure

 On the other hand, ions exhibit repulsive short-range correlations with the solvent, characterized by the parameters $\alpha_c$ and $\alpha_a$.
 As discussed in Section~\ref{sec: ion solvation}, a more negative value of $\alpha_c$ or $\alpha_a$ corresponds to a stronger repulsive effect.
-FIG.~\ref{fig: short-range ion-solvent correlation effect} shows the profiles of water polarization and anionic concentration at an electrode potential of 0.4 V relative to the PZC, under different $\alpha_a$ values while keeping all other parameters fixed, as listed in Table~S1.
+FIG.~\ref{fig: short-range ion-solvent correlation effect} shows the profiles of water polarization and anionic concentration at an electrode potential of 0.4 V relative to the PZC, under different $\alpha_a$ values while keeping all other parameters fixed, as listed in Table~S1 in Ref.\cite{supplemental}.
 When $\alpha_a \approx 0$, i.e., in the absence of short-range ion–solvent correlations, anions are attracted to regions near the centers of positive polarization charges, as shown in FIG.~\ref{fig: short-range ion-solvent correlation effect}b.
 As $\alpha_a$ becomes more negative, the electric susceptibility of water decreases (Eq.~\eqref{equ: chi_alpha}), reflecting a reduced polarization response of each water layer (FIG.~\ref{fig: short-range ion-solvent correlation effect}a).
 Consequently, the magnitude of the positive polarization charge decreases, weakening its attraction to anions.
 In addition, a more negative $\alpha_a$ implies a stronger repulsive interaction between the anionic charge and the positive polarization charges, i.e., the hydrogen ends of water molecules.
 This repulsion pushes the anions into the regions between adjacent layers of positive polarization charges, corresponding to the centers of negative polarization charges (FIG.~\ref{fig: short-range ion-solvent correlation effect}b).
 This behavior suggests that anions tend to reside within water layers in order to preserve a solvation configuration similar to that in bulk solution, namely with the hydrogen ends (positive polarization charges) of water molecules oriented toward the anion.
-Therefore, incorporating short-range ion–solvent correlations is essential for obtaining a physically reasonable description of ionic structure at the interface.
 Moreover, a more negative $\alpha$ for cations than for anions indicates that cations experience a stronger repulsive effect from water molecules, thereby forming more distinct interfacial layering.
 Such behavior is also observed in AIMD simulations \cite{li2022unraveling}.